 - Apple Mac or PC: likewise, all you need do is be "in range" of the activating sensor(s) - most likely, at least two sensors would need to "agree" before access is allowed.
 No more log-on passwords, or Windows ID.
 Simply start using your device.

 - Website: perhaps a similar spin-off process can convert your unique DNA "breath fingerprint" into a ridiculously complex, insanely long, crazily encrypted ID number or code, that automatically changes with each use.

-- Internet-enabled television: just be located in the same room, and your TV automatically logs you into Facebook, Amazon, etc.
+- Internet-enabled television: just be located in the same room, and your TV automatically logs you into Google, Facebook, Amazon, Netflix, BBC, Sky TV, etc.

 - And so on.

 So if a "try-it-on" unethical hacker were to get hold of your ID would do them no good.